 Buyer personas and the development methodology can be very powerful in informing strategies on how to best connect and market to buyers.
-But only if they are truly developed within the intent and context of understanding the underlying goals driving people to make the choices and decisions that they do.
+But only if they are truly developed within the intent and context of the underlying goals that drive people to make the choices and decisions that they do.

 It’s important that, as a marketer, you recognize the power of buyer personas and dedicate the time and effort needed to create them.

 Personas are still very much important in today’s content-driven world.